 Son Alex graduated from the University of Kansas in 2015 and was commissioned as a Second Lieutenant in the Army with a degree in Political Science.
 He graduated from Combat Engineering School at Ft.
 Leonard Wood and completed Sapper School in 2016.
-He now lives in Utah working for the University of Utah Health Sciences and a stint with Lockheed Martin at Hill Air Force Base, he now works for ExtraSpace Storage in Cyber Security.
+He now lives in Utah.
+After a career with The University of Utah Health Sciences and a stint with Lockheed Martin at Hill Air Force Base, he now works for ExtraSpace Storage in Cyber Security.
 He is a Captain in The US Army Reserves.
 Alex played football for St. Thomas Aquinas High School and was named an All American by US Lacrosse in 2011.
 He is an avid reader and great student, but more of a self described “surfer dude” as he loves all water sports.
 Now days he is an avid snow skier, hiker, biker, and all around mountain man.
 Alex has a special talent with kids and animals.
 He is fortunate to have literally hundreds of great friends we all enjoy having around the house or trips to the lake.

 Pet: Currently “pet less” but remain avid dog and horse fans.
 Abby was our multipurpose animal—sort of a dog, cat and hamster all rolled together.
 Technically, she was a black, short haired, miniature dauchhound.
 In Kansas, we pronounce it “docksin.”
 Abby went to dog heaven in December, 2010.